Medicare Advantage Open Enrollment Do's and Don'ts

 • Marketing based on the continuous Special Enrollment Period (SEP) beneficiaries have to enroll in a 5-star plan

-• Reaching out to dual-eligible and Low-Income Subsidy (LIS) beneficiaries, since they can generally change plans once each quarter during the first nine months of the calendar year
+• Reaching out to dual-eligible and Low-Income Subsidy (LIS) beneficiaries, since they may be able to change plans using an SEP

 Send beneficiaries unsolicited communications about the ability to make any additional changes or reference the MA OEP